 Operational support for research conducted in the department is provided through operation and maintenance of the research laboratories, instrumentation, and data reduction analysis, and synthesis.

-Secretarial support is provided in the overall operation of the department office, maintenance of student and faculty records and assistance in preparation of instructional and research materials for faculty.
+Secretarial support for research conducted in the department is provided through operation and maintenance of student and faculty records and assistance in preparation of instructional and research materials for faculty.